|1977 Gibson Les Paul '55

 |1991 Gibson Les Paul Classic Plus

 I bought this guitar in 1995 from Mr. Gruhn in Nashville.
 An early amber Classic with a really nice top (and 1991 serial number), this was a NOS guitar with nary a nick.
 This is an interesting instrument because it is almost an Historic Reissue.
 Thin binding, small headstock, and correct headstock inlay -- the right features are in place plus it is an ultra lightweight.
 The pickups are really hot and have two conductor leads.
 Yes, it says "MODEL" on the headstock.
-An awesome neck, deathray pickups, and a "killer top, dude."
+Fast neck, hot pickups, and a "killer top, dude."